Below are common questions about the migration from classic Hangouts to Hangouts Meet.

-Meet is compatible with Firefox® (version 60 or higher).
+Meet is compatible with Firefox (version 60 or higher).
 Similar to Chrome, these users can join Meetings directly from their browser without plugins.
-A solution for users on other browsers, such as Internet Explorer® and Safari®, will arrive before Meet is automatically turned on for all remaining users.
+A solution for users on other browsers such as Internet Explorer® and Safari®, will arrive at least four weeks in advance of automatically turned on for all remaining users.

 Yes, Meet is also enabled for these devices, which will see the Meet homepage.

 Users can still join and start classic Hangouts video calls from CfM after enabling Meet.
 See Join a video call for details.I am a .gov (or similar) domain using Google Talk (GTalk).
 What should I expect?